Improwised/kb.repairrabbit.github.io/content/installation/_index.md

 +++

-### Setup On Cloud
+### Cloud setup:

 #### Prerequisites:

 * docker/docker-compose
 * git

-You must have project added on your server and you are in root of your project.
+Project should be added on your server and make sure that you are in the project root.

-Run below command from root of your project.
+Run the below command from the project root.

 ```
 docker-compose up
 ```

-Above command will create 3 containers for nginx, app and database respectively.
+It will create 3 containers for nginx, app and database respectively.

-As we mount the storage to container.
+As we mount the storage to the container.
 Give read/write permission to storage for user docker.

 ```
 chmod -R 777 storage/app/public/
 ```

-After Successfull creation of containers.
-SSH/Bash into app container using `docker exec -it <container> bash`.
+Once the containers are created Successfully , follow this command to get into the `app` container. `docker exec -it <container> bash`.

-* Generate application key
+* Now generate an application key

 ```
 php artisan key:generate